yangliNU2016/MachineLearningRepo/README.md

 # MachineLearningRepo
-A repository keeping track of machine learning problems I practice with in Python
+A repository containing machine learning problems I practice with in Python